-The purpose of this manual is to explain, simply and schematically, the steps any Technician should take when faced with the problems indicated by the various alarm codes on appliances with electronic control in the EWM10931 series.
+The purpose of this manual is to explain, simply and schematically, the steps a Technician must take when faced with the problems indicated by the various alarm codes on appliances with electronic control in the EWM10931 series.

 Depending on the appliance configuration, the alarms may be entirely or partially displayed to the user: the latter solution is usually adopted.